MathBunny/mackenzie-math/README.md

-# Mackenzie AV Team 2015/2016
+# Mackenzie Math Club 2015/2016
-##Website for the WL Mackenzie Audio Visuals team.
+##Website for the WL Mackenzie Math Club.
 ###The purpose of this website is to provide the ability to:
-* Request specific tech services
-* Apply for AV positions
-* Explore what AV team members do
-* Contact for feedback and more information
+* Inform members of math contest dates
+* Keep score of points during math club
+* Provide the ability for students to push solutions for points

-####Website URL: tinyurl.com/mac-tech-team
+####Website URL: tinyurl.com/math-mackenzie

 #### For more information, contact developer Horatiu Lazu at: horatiulazu@gmail.com